mmadwn/mmadwn-dev/README.md

-# Project Title
-React Portfolio
+# React Portfolio

-## Description
-Simple React website to showcase my skills and experience.
+This is a simple portfolio website built with React.
+It is a single-page application that allows users to view my skills, experience, and awards.

 ## Table of Contents
 - [Technologies Used](#technologies-used)